-The requesting party must submit a completed Facilitated Conversation Request Form to E&MR indicating the nature of the issue and the parties involved.
-E&MR will contact the parties.
-If the request is accepted (if applicable), then E&MR will assign facilitator(s) and schedule a time and location for the meeting, generally within two weeks of the request.
-Some facilitation may require more than one meeting.
+The requesting party must submit a completed Facilitated Conversation Request Form to the E&MR Office indicating the nature of the issue, desired outcome and list all parties involved.
+If the request is accepted (if applicable), E&MR will contact all parties to schedule the meeting, generally within two weeks of the request.
+Due to the nature of the matter, some facilitation sessions may require more than one meeting.

-Upon request, E&MR will provide a summary of the facilitation to the parties involved.
+E&MR will provide a summary of the facilitated session to the parties involved upon request.

 Additional Campus Programs

 - The University Ombuds Office provides its own mediation and conflict resolution program.

 - OHR’s Organization & Professional Development unit works with campus managers to provide coaching and organization development programs for University organizational groups.

 - The Employee Assistance Program provides confidential consultation for both work-related and non-work issues.